Twin Forks Tick Control

 Additional Tick Control Tips

 Keep Tick-Carrying Wildlife Off Your Property: The best option in order to control the tick population on your property is to have a professional like East End Tick Control come and spray for ticks.
-However, as your full-service pest prevention expert on the East End of Long Island we want to also provide you with tips to ensure that your property remains as tick-free as possible.
+However, as your full-service pest prevention expert on the East End of Long Island, we want to also provide you with tips to ensure that your property remains as tick-free as possible.

 For one, we mentioned that ticks gain their mobility by being transported on the wildlife of Long Island’s woods.
-In order to stop an infestation on your property before it even happens we suggest closing off any entrance from wooded areas or areas with tall grass.
+In order to stop an infestation on your property before it even happens, we suggest closing off any entrance from wooded areas or areas with tall grass.
 By utilizing fences or netting to close off these areas from your property you can prevent deer from coming onto your property and bringing ticks along with them.
 While fence construction can run up a substantial bill, we suggest cheaper wire fencing or plastic deer fence netting to avoid expensive costs.

 Make Sure Your Property is Clear of Tick Habitats: contrary to popular belief, ticks won’t primarily live right in the middle of your lawn.
 Instead, ticks often stick to areas with ample amounts of shade and moisture.
 In this regard, keeping your property clear of debris is an important step in maximizing tick control on your property.
 We suggest raking up leaves, removing excess woodpiles, and mowing the grass frequently.
-This will help get rid of area where ticks tend to populate.
+This will help get rid of the area where ticks tend to populate.

 Contact East End Tick Control Today Before There’s a Real Problem